Marion Square

-The square is bounded by Calhoun (south), Meeting (east), Tobacco (a pedestrian only right-of-way that lies between the square and properties to the north) and King (west) Streets.
+The square is bounded by Calhoun (south), Meeting (east), Tobacco (a pedestrian-only right-of-way that lies between the square and properties to the north) and King (west) Streets.
 The land is what remains from a 10 acre parcel conveyed to the colony of South Carolina in 1758.
 When Joseph Wragg died, his son, John Wragg, received 79 acres along King Street.
-In 1758, John Wragg sold 8.75 acres to the provincial government for 1,230 pounds for use in the construction of a defensive wall to keep the city safe from Indians and, later, the British.
-By 1783, there was no longer a need for the defense works, and the 8.75 acres were transferred to the newly created city government.
+In 1758, John Wragg sold 8.75 acres to the provincial government for 1,230 pounds to construct a defensive wall to keep the city safe from Indians and, later, the British.
+By 1783, there was no longer a need for the defence works, and the 8.75 acres were transferred to the newly created city government.
 In 1789, the state reacquired a portion of the land along the northern edge to build a tobacco inspection complex.
-When John Wragg's estate was being administered, an error was discovered; it seems that when the 8.75 acres was acquired by the city, an extra 1.40 acres was also taken over to compensate for the portion of the 8.75 acres which had become used as roads.
+When John Wragg's estate was being administered, an error was discovered; it seems that when the city acquired the 8.75 acres, an extra 1.40 acres was also taken over to compensate for the portion of the 8.75 acres which had become used as roads.
 A petition was submitted to the South Carolina Senate by John Wragg's heirs, and the matter was taken up by a Senate committee in December 1800.
 The state opted to pay the heirs for the 1.40 acres that had been mistakenly taken beyond the original 8.75 acres; returning the land was impractical since the tobacco complex had already been built by the time the error was discovered.

 The square is jointly owned by the Washington Light Infantry and the Sumter Guards.
 Their objections prevented city officials from paving the park as a parking lot in the 1940s and in 1956 and also prevented its development as a shopping center.
 It is operated as a public park under a lease by the city of Charleston.
 Under the terms of the lease, the center of the square is kept open as a parade ground.
-Marion Square is situated directly across from the historic Citadel Square Baptist Church and the South Carolina State Arsenal (Old Citadel).
+Marion Square is situated directly across from Citadel Square Church and the South Carolina State Arsenal (Old Citadel).